mco-gh/mco.dev/content/post/politics/american.md

 And the nearly one million Iraqis we killed?
 I must have been absent when that was instilled.

-America's leaders stand idly by,
+American leaders stand idly by,
 While each day more Palestinians die.
 The whole world can see it, and yet we deny
 If you can’t hear it, does a child really cry?